 Reversion in real estate is the return of property or assets to their original owner after a specific action or amount of time.

 A remainder in real estate is a future interest in ownership.
-It is the right to own and possess the land after the fixed interest of current holder expires.
+It is the right to own and possess the land after the fixed interest of the current holder expires.

 What is the Difference Between Reversion and Remainder?